rajahaseebfayyaz/Carpet-How-it-all-Began/README.md

 ### Outstanding Defects

-It's ok to not resolve all the defects you found.
-If you know of something that isn't quite right, list it out and explain why you chose not to resolve it.
+- No outstanding defects.

 ## Deployment
 - The site was deployed to github pages.
 The steps to deploy are as follows:-

-- In the Github repository, navigate to settings page.
+1. In the Github repository, navigate to settings page.

 ![image](https://user-images.githubusercontent.com/87448281/138536353-66bba5f9-85e9-417b-82ff-818e9963fd19.png)

-On the settings page,scroll all the way down to the github pages section and click the link.
+2. On the settings page,scroll all the way down to the github pages section and click the link.

 ![image](https://user-images.githubusercontent.com/87448281/138536390-b9406097-6b65-4e7d-92fc-ba4dbc498374.png)

-- From the source section drops-down menu, select the Master Branch.
+3. From the source section drops-down menu, select the Master Branch.

 ![image](https://user-images.githubusercontent.com/87448281/138536442-300ff2aa-8b0c-4277-a62b-649c272baa4d.png)

-- Once the master branch has been selected click save ,than the page provides the link to the completed website in a green box.
+4. Once the master branch has been selected click save ,than the page provides the link to the completed website in a green box.

 - The live link can be found here:- https://rajahaseebfayyaz.github.io/Carpet-How-it-all-Began/